Franchise Marketing Playbook

 Many franchisors control system-wide local listings because it’s easy to centralize and standardize this type of information.
 It’s important to ensure that customers can find their local franchise and access the right information, wherever they’re searching from.
+Customers are increasingly looking to shop locally.
 Having correct and consistent business information displayed in local listings is also a valuable search engine ranking factor for the associated franchise website(s).
 Plus, local listings are a good way to build backlinks, which are another ranking factor.

 Benefits of corporate-controlled local listings include: